ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 During the build phase, it is important to properly version the Docker images.
 You can use the Git commit revision as part of the image tag, or a unique identifier provided by your DevOps toolchain; any identifier that will make it easy for you to map the image to the actual build and source code contained in the image.

-As you get acquainted with Kubernetes, [Helm](https://helm.sh/), the package manager for Kubernetes, will become a handy tool to version, assemble and deploy your application.
+As you get acquainted with Kubernetes, [Helm](https://helm.sh/){: external}, the package manager for Kubernetes, will become a handy tool to version, assemble and deploy your application.
 [This sample DevOps toolchain](https://github.com/open-toolchain/simple-helm-toolchain){: external} is a good starting point and is preconfigured for continuous delivery to a Kubernetes cluster.
 As your project grows into multiple microservices, the [Helm umbrella chart](https://helm.sh/docs/howto/charts_tips_and_tricks/#complex-charts-with-many-dependencies){: external} will provide a good solution to compose your application.

 ## Expand the tutorial
 {: #users-teams-applications-7}